 How to conduct audience research

-In order to clearly understand your target audience, you need to first do a little bit of investigation.
-By understanding who your products and services are for, and how to find them, you’ll be able to create a marketing strategy that actually makes you money.
+To clearly understand your target audience, you need to first do a little bit of investigation.
+By understanding who your products and services are for, and how to find them, you’ll be able to create a marketing strategy that makes you money.

 1. First, understand your niche market